Last Updated on June 2, 2024 by Dave Schoenbeck

 4. Always check with references.

 Dr. Phil said it best: “The best predictor of future behavior is past behavior.”
 Ask all job candidates to include a handful of references.
-Then, give those references a call to ask for some insightful information about the candidate.
+Then, call those references for some insightful information about the candidate.
 Many employers skip this step, yet it can yield important insights.

-Ask references to confirm some basic details, like a description of the candidate’s past job responsibilities, but don’t forget to dig deeper.
+Ask for references to confirm some basic details, like describing the candidate’s past job responsibilities, but remember to dig deeper.
 Ask questions to learn more about the candidate’s strengths and weaknesses from the reference’s point of view.
 For example, how valued was the candidate among their previous team members?
 Specifically, ask their references to allow you to help them develop the candidate’s skills.
-If you do this in a helpful positive way, they will be much more open to telling you where the developmental opportunities lie.
+If you do this in a helpful, positive way, they will be much more open to telling you where the developmental opportunities lie.

 It should be easy to determine whether the reference speaks about your candidate in a generally favorable or unfavorable way.
-This will lead to an easier decision on your part when it comes to hiring good employees.
+This will make your decision to hire good employees easier.

-Many businesses approach hiring with the mindset that once they’ve signed on a new employee, the hiring process is over.
+Many businesses approach hiring with the mindset that the process is over once they’ve hired a new employee.
 Not even close!

-Take advantage of the fact that your new hire is excited for their position and eager to please.
+You can take advantage of the fact that your new hire is excited about their position and eager to please.
 Please provide plenty of on-the-job training and learning opportunities.
-After all, even the best new hires can flop and fail if you don’t provide them with the tools and training they need to succeed in your company.
+After all, even the best new hires can only flop and succeed if you provide them with the tools and training they need to succeed in your company.

 Attracting and hiring good employees for your business doesn’t need to be stressful.
 By following these 5 tips, you’ll have a great team behind you in no time.